Brandyli/IBM_SQL_for_Data_Science/Access Databases Using Python/README.md

 ## Connecting to a database instance

 This will demonstrate how to create a database connection to an instance of IBM Db2 on Cloud.
 You will be using Jupyter notebooks to complete the labs.

+## Creating tables, loading data and querying data

+This Lab will demonstrate how to create tables in a database, insert some rows of data into the table, invoke SQL queries, and retrieve the query result set.

+## Accessing Databases with SQL magic

+You will create a table, insert some data, and retrieve the results using SQL magic.